The Miami Heat (43-38, 26-14 Home), one of the league's top scoring defenses, welcome the Orlando Magic (34-47, 14-26 Aw...

-Focused on centre Nikola Vucevic, who they received as part of the Howard trade, the Magic signed Evan Fournier to a long term deal and the two, paired with Gordon have led the Magic to the playoffs for the last two seasons.
+Focused on centre Nikola Vucevic, who they received as part of the Howard trade, the Magic signed Evan Fournier to a long term deal and the two, paired with Gordon have led the Magic to the playoffs in 2019 and 2020.

-If you are a fan of the Orlando Magic, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Orlando Magic have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Orlando Magic, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Orlando Magic have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Orlando Magic?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!